U2EZNeko/PPG-Public/README.md

 ### Setup:
   1. Grab your Plex Token and IP and put it into the .env
-  2. Install requirements
+  2. Install plexapi through Python. (python -m pip install plexapi)
-  3. Test run it once, check your Playlists.
+  3. Test run the script once, check your Playlists.
   4. Optional: Set Playlist posters manually, there's no way to do it through API.
      I've included a few obviously self-drawn examples. ;)
   5. Create cronjobs/Windows Scheduled Tasks